iobroker-community-adapters/ioBroker.shelly/docs/en/restricted-login.md

 **Generation 2 devices don't provide a username option.
 If you use Gen 1 and Gen 2 devices, use the same password on all devices.**

+### Warnings

+If a device password was configured in the ioBroker configuration, the adapter will raise warnings in the log when some Shelly devices are unprotected!

+To avoid those warnings, you can

+- remove the password from the ioBroker configuration (= no password required) or
+- enable the restricted login on all Shelly devices with the configured password

 ### Generation 1 devices

 1. Open the Shelly web configuration in your webbrowser (not in the Shelly App!)